 The Penn Wharton University of Pennsylvania Budget Model has analyzed the fiscal impact of the House approved bill.
-It concludes that the House approved bill will increase deficits by \$2.787 trillion from 2025-2034, just under the \$2.8 trillion target maximum in the reconciliation instructions to House committees.
-The tax provisions increase primary deficits by \$4.348 trillion over the 2025-2034 budget window (which is effectively a 9-year window because there are relatively nominal effects in 2025), and three other committees increase primary deficits by another \$230 billion.
+It concludes that the House approved bill will increase deficits by \$2.787 trillion from 2025-2034, just under the \$2.8 trillion target maximum in the reconciliation instructions to House committees (those numbers do not include added interest costs).
+The tax provisions increase primary deficits by \$4.348 trillion over the 2025-2034 budget window.
+That includes \$3.671 trillion attributable to extending the individual and estate provisions of the TCJA (the 2025-2034 budget window is effectively a 9-year window for the TCJA extension because there are relatively nominal effects in 2025), \$1.573 trillion for other tax cuts, less \$0.896 trillion offsets from increased taxes (mainly revisions of clean energy credits).
+Three other committees increase primary deficits by another \$230 billion.
 Those changes would be partly offset by spending cuts of \$1.791 trillion, for a net total conventional cost of \$2.787 trillion over 10 years.
 The Penn Wharton Model concludes that the economic dynamic effects would not decrease the deficit amount but would actually increase deficits to \$3.198 trillion over 10 years (because savings from economic growth do not appear until 2033 and 2034 and are not enough to overcome higher costs from economic dynamic effects in earlier years in the 10-year budget window).
 House Reconciliation Bill: Budget, Economic, and Distributional Effects, PENN WHARTON UNIVERSITY OF PENNSYLVANIA BUDGET MODEL (May 22, 2025).
 (Primary reasons for this result are an analysis that (1) some households that would have lost access to Medicaid will re-acquire access by reducing their hours worked and (2) lower-wage workers will increase hours worked but higher-income households will reduce hours worked and lower-income households pay taxes at lower marginal rates than higher-income households.)